 The company has an obligation to “safeguard” client funds.
 Here’s an explanation of how it does this.

 In terms of transparency, Wise is an extremely transparent company in general.

-On the other hand, Revolut has a different fee structure for each country, so it’s easier to get caught out.
+On the other hand, Revolut has a different fee structure for each country.

-It’s a close call between the two in this category, but Revolut just pips Wise to the post thanks to its EU banking licence (and plans to obtain a UK one in 2022).
+It’s a close call between the two in this category, but Revolut just pips Wise to the post thanks to its EU banking licence.

 7. Ease of use